Stand with Ukraine flag

 • DO NOT use ‘localhost’ - ‘localhost’ is the ip address of the edge service in the docker container.

-• Use thingsboard.cloud in case you are connecting edge to ThingsBoard Cloud.
+• Use thingsboard.cloud if you are connecting Edge to the ThingsBoard Cloud.

 NOTE: thingsboard.cloud uses SSL protocol for edge communication.
 Please change CLOUD_RPC_SSL_ENABLED to true as well.

-• Use X.X.X.X IP address in case edge is connecting to the cloud instance in the same network or in the docker.
+• Use X.X.X.X IP address if the Edge is connected to the Cloud instance in the same network or Docker environment.

 Doc info icon

-If ThingsBoard Edge is set to run on the same machine where the ThingsBoard PE server is operating, you need to update additional configuration parameters to prevent port collision between the ThingsBoard server and ThingsBoard Edge.
+If ThingsBoard Edge is set to run on the same machine where the ThingsBoard PE server is operating, you need to update port configuration to prevent port collision between the ThingsBoard server and ThingsBoard Edge.

 Set the terminal in the directory which contains the docker-compose.yml file and execute the following commands to up this docker compose directly: